rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 Files for [JQuery](http://jquery.com), a cross-browser JavaScript library for manipulating HTML with an easy-to-use syntax.<br>

 `/public/js`<br>
-All of JavaScript code specific to your app should be stored in this folder.<br>
+All JavaScript code specific to your app should be stored in this folder.<br>

-While you can create additional folders and organize your files any way you like, it is recommended that you stay as close to the default as possible to ease support and team development.
+While you can create additional folders and organize your files any way you like, it is recommended that you stay as close to the default as possible to ease support and simplify team development.

 ## Running your application...
 ### ...from RhoStudio